simsarulhaqv/PetGarden/README.md

   - *Blog daily (Blog implemented in python-django)*

 ### How?
- Refer Presentation slide for further details
+ Refer Presentation slide for further details.